Off-Grid Water System Solution

 Something else to ponder.

-AND FINALLY: THE JACARANDA CHALLENGE
+THE JACARANDA CHALLENGE

 Jacarandas are beautiful trees.
 There’s a big one growing in a neighbour’s backyard and at certain times of the year, it drops a lot of leaves and flowers onto my lot.
 Those leaves and flowers carry nutrients that will get into the water on my roof.
 There could be enough of those nutrients to affect the taste of my water; even send it anaerobic.